mongodb/netlify-extensions/CONTRIBUTING.md

 2:06:11 PM: Failing build: Failed to build site
 ```

 This stems from Netlify uploading all files within the directory, but not uploading the snooty/public output.
-In the case of not having a netlify.toml, make sure their branch is up-to-date with their master branch.
+In the case of not having a netlify.toml, make sure the checked out branch is up-to-date with the main branch.

 Although less likely, writers may have an incorrectly configured netlify.toml.
-Namely, there were some instances where the netlify.toml was out-of-date.
-Instead of containing the `[build]` section to specify the publish directory and build command, I instead used the `[context.production]` section.
+Namely, there were some instances where the netlify.toml was outdated.
+Initial versions of the toml didn't contain `[build]` section to specify the publish directory and build command, but instead set those fields only in the `[context.production]` section.
 This meant that the build script was never run in deploy previews or branch deploys.

 [An example of updating an out-of-date netlify.toml](https://github.com/10gen/docs-mongodb-internal/pull/9148/commits/e6c2ed359e3ef9cd36b280019986569f709b70ec)